 Healthcare is more than medicine—it’s a way to change the world.

-As a Foreign Service Regional Medical Officer/Psychiatrist, you’ll discover an opportunity that enables you to contribute your professional skills and engage your personal interests in a public service career.
+As a Foreign Service Regional Medical Laboratory Scientist, you’ll discover a career combination that enables you to develop your professional skills and engage your personal interests.
 And with the U.S. Department of State, you may experience living and working abroad in developing areas where access to medical care and facilities is limited.

 In return for your service, you’ll have access to continued medical training and career development programs; health and medical coverage; federal retirement benefits; and generous paid leave.
 When serving overseas, you’ll receive paid housing or an appropriate housing allowance, and paid education for dependent children K through 12.